OpenSpace/OpenSpace-Docs/content/milky-way/nebulae/planetary-nebulae/index.md

 As an intermediate-mass star exhausts its hydrogen fuel, its helium core contracts and heats to meet the energy needs of the star.
 The core contraction releases gravitational energy, which has two consequences.
 First, hydrogen just outside the core begins to burn, producing a more massive helium core over time.
 Second, the star's outer layers begin to expand away from the core.
 Ultimately, the star transforms into a red giant.

 For stars between one and eight solar masses, the core continues to condense until the conditions (temperature and density) become sufficient to burn helium into carbon.
 The ignition of helium occurs rapidly, producing a flash of light.
 The star's outer shells expand, leaving a bright core that soon becomes a white dwarf.
-The expanding shells of gas, still illuminated by the radiation, become a planetary nebula.
+The expanding shells of gas, still illuminated by radiation, become a planetary nebula.

 :::{figure} opo9738b.png